(Tutorial) Make a sample reply bot using Node.js

 "Enable webhook" setting in Messaging API tab

-Add the LINE Official Account associated with your bot as a friend on LINE by scanning the QR code on the Messaging API tab.
+To test your bot, add your LINE Official Account associated with your bot as a friend on LINE by scanning the QR code on the Messaging API tab.
+For testing, disable the settings Auto-reply messages and Greeting messages.

 Now your Messaging API channel is ready!

-# Deploy on Heroku
+# 5. Deploy to Heroku

 heroku config:set LINE_ACCESS_TOKEN={enter your channel access token here}